LiquidityProtocol/AMM-Simulator/README.md

 ![alt text](https://github.com/Liquidity-protocol-CSE201-Project/Project/blob/main/LP_logo.png?raw=true)

-C++ project on building liquidity pools and a market simulator to test the different automated market makers in different scenarios.
+C++ project on building liquidity pools and a stochastic market simulator to test the different automated market makers in different scenarios.
 We built two distinct simulators.
 A manual interactive simulator and a market simulator.
 In the manual, one can mint tokens, initialise pools using 5 different protocols.
-The simulator allows the user to trade, provide extra liquidity, withdraw liquaidity and dynamically displays a graph representing the quatinities in the pool, the invariant quantity of a protocol, divergence loss, slipage, change in money etc.
+The simulator allows the user to trade, provide extra liquidity, withdraw liquaidity and dynamically displays a graph representing the quatinities in the pool, the invariant quantity of a protocol, divergence loss, slipage, change in money etc. The general implementation of the protocols allows the user to create his/her own protocol and see how it performs compared to other famous protocols such as UniswapV2, UniswapV3, Curve, Balancer etc. Furthermore, we implemented a market simulator as well.
+It allows the user to see the performance of protocols in a simulated market with multiple agents (arbitrageur, liquidity provider).
+One can initialise any number of tokens and set their prices and choose a strategy for the trader (Naive Greedy, Linear Regression, Exponential Moving Average, Moving Average).
+Every step happens probabilistically and different quantities (price, volume, arbitragur's return, liquidity provider's return) are dynamically displayed.
-The goal is to build an environment where we can test the already existing algorithms and implement our own AMM algorithm.

 ## Members